chadrem/market_bot/README.markdown

 # Market Bot - Ruby scraper for Google Play (Android Market)

 Market Bot is a high performance Ruby scraper for Google's Android Market with a simple to use API.
-Currently it supports scraping apps, leaderboards, and app searches.
+Currently it can: scrape apps, app leaderboards, movies, and tv shows.
+It can also search for apps.
-Books, music, movies, etc aren't currently supported.
 It is built on top of Nokogiri and Typhoeus.
-Used in production to power [www.droidmeter.com](http://www.droidmeter.com/?t=github).

 **This project is currently seeking developers to help maintain it.
 Please send pull requests or contact me if you are able to help out.**